 So basically, the unit will be 'bypassed' without the user having to change any connections.

-For SysCAD version 9.2 Build 135.13041 or later, when the Washer is set to Off, user can select whether to bypass the Feed or the Input to the UF.
+When the Washer is set to Off, user can select whether to bypass the Feed or the Input to the UF.

 To turn a Washer Set up with Bypass based on Overflow offline (Where Feed = Mud Stream, Input = Wash Stream):